klahnakoski/MoHg/README.md

 	})
 ```

-... and yes, the call really does require a "complicated" structure to call:  The intent was to convert partial revision objects into completed revision objects.
+... and yes, the call really does require a "complicated" dict parameter:  The intent was to convert partial revision objects into completed revision objects.